-SLO4: Care for acutely injured paediatric patients across the full range of complexity

-KC1. be an effective member of the paediatric multidisciplinary trauma team

-KC2. be able to assess, investigate and manage low energy injuries in stable paediatric patients below the age of 16

-KC3. be able to initiate assessment, investigations and management of paediatric patients attending with all injuries, regardless of complexity

-KC4. be able to initiate or take over leadership of the Trauma Team

-KC5. know that paediatric trauma is different to adult trauma and be able to apply those differences clinically.

-Entrustment level 2b: Supervisor within hospital for queries, able to provide prompt direction or assistance, and tACP knows reliably when to ask for help

-- Able to perform primary/secondary trauma survey - Has examination skills required to identify/diagnose injury including vascular and neurological consequences - Appropriately uses investigations including XR/CT/US/MRI to confirm presence/consequences of injury, understanding the ALARA principal
+SLO4: Care for acutely injured paediatric patients across the full range of complexity Key Capabilities At point of credentialing, the PEM-ACP will: KC1. be an effective member of the paediatric multidisciplinary trauma team KC2. be able to assess, investigate and manage low energy injuries in stable paediatric patients below the age of 16 KC3. be able to initiate assessment, investigations and management of paediatric patients attending with all injuries, regardless of complexity KC4. be able to initiate or take over leadership of the Trauma Team KC5. know that paediatric trauma is different to adult trauma and be able to apply those differences clinically.
+Entrustment level 2b: Supervisor within hospital for queries, able to provide prompt direction or assistance, and tACP knows reliably when to ask for help Descriptors Able to perform primary/secondary trauma survey Has examination skills required to identify/diagnose injury including vascular and neurological consequences Appropriately uses investigations including XR/CT/US/MRI to confirm presence/consequences of injury, understanding the ALARA principal

-- Provides basic management of wounds, soft tissue injuries, fractures and dislocations, including local anaesthetic techniques - Provides safe use of basic local anaesthetic techniques e.g. digital nerve block - Uses a range of techniques for wound closure (simple dressing, suturing, skin adhesive, steri-strips) - Knows the fundamentals of management of fractures and dislocations (slings, splints, basic plastering, manipulation as appropriate) - Able to recognise when foreign bodies need removal from the eye and ear - Provides opportunistic advice on accident prevention - Understands the pathophysiology and management of paediatric injury - Understands the social/economic consequences of injury upon individuals - Estimates a timeline of healing and gives general and specific safety net advice on concerning features or potential complications - Understands the importance of considering safeguarding of vulnerable paediatric patients and the incidence of NAI related injury in different age groups - Participates in local/national audit and research into trauma care - Involvement in a multi-disciplinary team in trauma care including medical and other practitioners - Aware of local/regional/national trauma protocols and guidelines - Aware of human factors/non-technical skills that affect performance of the team caring for trauma patients - Able to participate in a multi-professional team brief after major trauma resuscitation
+Provides basic management of wounds, soft tissue injuries, fractures and dislocations, including local anaesthetic techniques Provides safe use of basic local anaesthetic techniques e.g. digital nerve block Uses a range of techniques for wound closure (simple dressing, suturing, skin adhesive, steri-strips) Knows the fundamentals of management of fractures and dislocations (slings, splints, basic plastering, manipulation as appropriate) Able to recognise when foreign bodies need removal from the eye and ear Provides opportunistic advice on accident prevention Understands the pathophysiology and management of paediatric injury Understands the social/economic consequences of injury upon individuals Estimates a timeline of healing and gives general and specific safety net advice on concerning features or potential complications Understands the importance of considering safeguarding of vulnerable paediatric patients and the incidence of NAI related injury in different age groups Participates in local/national audit and research into trauma care Involvement in a multi-disciplinary team in trauma care including medical and other practitioners Aware of local/regional/national trauma protocols and guidelines Aware of human factors/non-technical skills that affect performance of the team caring for trauma patients GPCs Domain 1: Professional values and behaviours Domain 2: Professional skills practical skills communication and interpersonal skills dealing with complexity and uncertainty clinical skills (history taking, diagnosis and medical management; consent; humane interventions; prescribing medicines safely; using medical devices safely; infection control and communicable disease) Domain 3: Professional knowledge professional requirements national legislation the health service and healthcare systems in the four countries

-- practical skills

-- · communication and interpersonal skills

-- dealing with complexity and uncertainty

-- clinical skills (history taking, diagnosis and medical management; consent; humane interventions; prescribing medicines safely; using medical devices safely; infection control and communicable disease)

-- professional requirements

-- national legislation

-- the health service and healthcare systems in the four countries